 • 1 tablespoon powdered sugar

-• ½ teaspoon EACH: smoked paprika, chili powder, garlic powder, AND kosher salt
+• ½ teaspoon garlic powder AND kosher salt

-• ¼ teaspoon EACH: cayenne pepper AND onion powder
+• ¼ teaspoon EACH: black pepper, cayenne pepper AND onion powder

 • oil, for frying

-• Hamburger buns, pickles, lettuce, cheese, prepared sauce (see notes) and/or prepared coleslaw
+• Buns, pickles, lettuce, cheese, sauce (in notes) and/or coleslaw

 Instructions

-1. BRINE: Combine all the ingredients for the brine in a large bowl.
-Add the chicken pieces and make sure they are submerged in the mixture.
-Then, cover and refrigerate for at least 1 hour and up to 18 hours in advance.
+1. BRINE: Combine the ingredients for the brine in a shallow bowl.
+Add the chicken and make sure it’s all covered in the marinade.
+Cover with wrap or a lid and refrigerator for 1-18 hours.

-4. ASSEMBLE: Toast buns if desired, top with prepared chicken, coleslaw, pickles, lettuce, and/or sauce!
+5. ASSEMBLE: Toast buns if desired top with prepared chicken, coleslaw, pickles, lettuce and or sauce (in notes.)

 Notes

-• To make the sauce: whisk together 2 tablespoons honey, 2 tablespoons bbq sauce, ⅓ cup mayonnaise, 1 tablespoon yellow mustard, and ½-1 tablespoon sriracha sauce in a small bowl and until smooth.
+• To make the sauce: whisk together 2 tbsps honey, 2 tbsps bbq sauce, ⅓ cup mayonnaise, 1 tbsp yellow mustard, and ½-1 tbsp sriracha sauce in a small bowl and until smooth.

 • feel free to omit the cayenne pepper from the breading and brining mixture if you prefer to keep this on the mild side!